EhabY/MazeGame/README.md

 <br/>

 ## `mazegame.trade`
-`TradeHandler` used to handle the communication between the player and the seller and to verify its validity.
+`TradeHandler` used to handle the communication between the player and the seller and to verify the validity of the trade.

 <br/>